From the Raiders' Locker Room: C Andre James

 You can watch the entire interview below:

-The Raiders return to Allegiant Stadium on Sunday, when they host the New England Patriots.
-That game will kick off at 4:05 p.m.
-EST/1:05 p.m.
-PST and can be seen on FOX.
+The Raiders return to action on Christmas Eve, Saturday in Pittsburgh versus the Steelers.
+That game kicks off at 8:15 p.m.
+EST/5:15 p.m.
+PST and can be seen on NFLN.

 Watch the Silver and Black live when you get your Raiders tickets from SI Tickets HERE.